|Category||Administration and Management|

 (b) Travel should be booked well in advance so the expenditure is the most cost-effective available.

 (c) Economy class must be used for all journeys for which payment of fares is provided by the University.
-Any exception requires the prior approval of the Vice-Chancellor, subsequent to endorsement by the staff member’s direct manager and Divisional Head.
+Any exception requires the prior approval of the Vice-Chancellor, subsequent to endorsement by the staff member’s direct manager and Divisional Head, or the approver specified under clause 2(a) v-vii for senior University representatives.

-(d) Where an external organisation has agreed to pay, or reimburse the University, for a staff member to travel at a class above economy, either by paying the full cost of the travel or the full cost of the upgrade, the staff member must provide evidence of this before the travel is confirmed.
+(d) Where an external organisation has agreed to pay, or reimburse the University, for a university representative to travel at a class above economy, either by paying the full cost of the travel or the full cost of the upgrade, the University representative must provide evidence of this before the travel is confirmed.

 4. Travel Club and Reward Programme Memberships

-(a) University payment for membership of Air New Zealand Koru Club must be pre-approved by the relevant Pro-Vice-Chancellor or Divisional Head, where it can be demonstrated that the staff member concerned makes a total of nine return international or domestic trips on Air New Zealand each year as part of their University duties.
+(a) University payment for membership of Air New Zealand Koru Club must be pre-approved by the relevant Pro-Vice-Chancellor or Divisional Head, or by the approver specified under clause 2(a)v-vii for senior University representatives where it can be demonstrated that the staff member or other university representative concerned is expected to make a total of nine return international or domestic trips on Air New Zealand each year as part of their University duties.

-(b) University payment for membership of other travel clubs will only be approved where it can be demonstrated that for University-related purposes, the staff member concerned has no option other than to spend considerable time travelling on airlines other than Air New Zealand or its affiliates, and considers access to lounges or services as part of such travel essential to their health and wellbeing.
+(b) University payment for membership of other travel clubs will only be approved where it can be demonstrated that for University-related purposes, the staff member or other University representative concerned has no option other than to spend considerable time travelling on airlines other than Air New Zealand or its affiliates, and can demonstrate that access to lounges or services as part of such travel essential to their health and wellbeing.

 (c) Staff who are not eligible for University funding of Koru Club membership, may join in a private capacity and receive the benefits of the University’s corporate membership.
 Further information can be found on the Air New Zealand Contract information page located within the Approved Supplier Web page.